Ayushii12/Data-Analysis-Using-Map-Reduce-On-IMDB-Dataset/README.md

 <h2>Query</h2>
 A Map/Reduce program to compute the number of highly rated movies with different genre combinations for pre-defined periods.
-i) 3 disjoint 10-year periods are being explored as a part of this project – [1991-2000], [2001- 2010], and [2011-2020].
+1) 3 disjoint 10-year periods are being explored as a part of this project – [1991-2000], [2001-
+2010], and [2011-2020].
-ii) Genre Combinations to be explored o Action, Thriller o Adventure, Drama o Comedy, Romance
+2) Genre Combinations to be explored
+  - Action, Thriller
+  - Adventure, Drama
+  - Comedy, Romance
 Note: For the genre combination like Comedy, Romance you need to consider the movies with a rating of at least 7.5 and which have at least these two genres present in their corresponding list of genres.
 For example, movies with